Artist of the Enlivened, Mused by the Seasons of Time

 Enlivened Key Podcast

-A collection stream of vocalized notes in devotion to consumption.
-Sharing research and lived experiences in connection to alcohol, nature kinship with layers of story, myth and archaeological evidence to help form pathways of relating.
+A collection stream of vocalized and written notes in devotion to consumption.
+Sharing research and lived experiences in connection to alcohol, nature kinship with layers of story and archaeological evidence to help form pathways of relating.

 The Enlivened Arts focus on consumption.